chadmando/til/README.md

 # til - Today I Learned

-A Collection of daily lessons I've learned about tech, software development, business, and infosec.
+A Collection of daily lessons I've learned about tech, software development, business, and cyber security.
 References provided when possible.

 I started this repo to: